CarterPape/CarterPape.github.io/resume.md

 ### Reporter at _[The Journal]_
 #### September 2018 - November 2018
-* Reported on education, news from the nearby town of Mancos, and other local topics
+* Reported on city government, education, news from the nearby town of Mancos, and other local topics
-* Produced [a series][CKMS series] of thoroughly researched articles about a local public charter school
+* Produced [a series][CKMS series] about a local public charter school facing financial and leadership distress

 ### Editor and Producer of _[Praeci]_
 #### September 2017 – May 2018

-* Built [Praeci.com][Praeci] website from the ground up with Jekyll and GitHub Pages
 * Created 40-minute podcast episodes on NC State news and stories, including a focus on topics of diversity and inclusion through the podcast series [_Protected Class_][Protected Class]
 * Included [reporting][impeachment Praeci article] and [commentary][Jess commentary] on NC State Student Government news
 * Won NC State Student Involvement's 2018 [Model the Way] award for excellence of work
+* Built [Praeci.com][Praeci] website from the ground up with Jekyll and GitHub Pages

 ### News Editor at _[Technician]_
 #### April 2017 – September 2017

-* Provided editorial and managerial [leadership][vision article] to the news team of the student newspaper
+* Provided editorial and managerial [leadership][vision article] to the news team of NC State's student newspaper
 * Recruited and retained record number of new student correspondents
 * Produced and edited [_Technician_’s first podcast][Dialogue with Technician] weekly
 * Covered the largest NC State stories of the year, [including on-campus sexual assault allegations][sexual assault story], [Student Government impeachment proceedings][impeachment Technician story], and [possible breach of open meetings law by Student Government][open meeting story]